polca/pathways/paper.md

 IAM scenario outputs using a hybrid-LCA framework.
 There is also the work of [@Xu:2020], who developed the ambitious EAFESA framework aiming for bidirectional coupling between ESM and LCA.
-Yet, these studies focused on specific sectors or technologies and haven't yet generalized to broader scenarios and indicators, nor made their implementations widely available.
+Yet, these studies focused on specific sectors or technologies and have not yet generalized to broader scenarios and indicators, nor have they made their implementations widely available.

 To address these challenges, the open-source library `pathways` utilizes the LCA framework `brightway` [@Mutel:2017] to systematically evaluate